Homes for a brighter future in Basingstoke

 Alongside the tremendous partnership work of the Basingstoke and Deane Social Inclusion Partnership, the homes will play a key role in supporting the borough council’s target to eradicate rough sleeping by 2024, as set out in its housing and homelessness strategy.

-Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views in the New Year.
+Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views.

-It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in January.
+It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in Spring 2021.

 The vision for the site

-- Early next year, we’ll be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.
+- In Spring 2021, we’ll be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.

 - This supported living service is designed to save lives.
 It will help homeless people on their journey away from the streets and into independent living with 24-hour tailored support for residents.